-Tips: Visit Coxs Bazar during off season (April to September) when the beaches get less visitors.
+Tips: Visit Coxs Bazar during the off-season (April to September) when the beaches get fewer visitors.

 What to expect from Coxs Bazar Beach?

 People!
 That’s the first thing you can expect here.
 You will find almost half of the people of this universe there.
 Jokes apart, a single stretch of beach has a different name as you will walk.
-From the north to south you will see Kolatoli beach, Sugondha beach, and Laboni beach.
+From the north to the south you will see Kolatoli beach, Sugondha beach, and Laboni beach.
 Those are the most popular ones in Cox’s Bazar.